Architecture and performance of Devito, a system for automated stencil computation: The Shift-invariants Elimination Algorithm

 \subsection{Loop blocking for working-set minimization}

-In essence, the CIRE algorithm trades operation for memory -- the (array) temporaries to store the aliases.
+In essence, the SIE algorithm trades operation for memory---the (array) temporaries to store the shift-invariants.
 From a run-time performance viewpoint, this is convenient only in arithmetic-intensive kernels.
 Unsurprisingly, we observed that storing temporary arrays spanning the entire grid rarely provides benefits (e.g., only when the operation count reductions are exceptionally high).
 We then considered the following options.

 \begin{enumerate} \item Capturing redundancies arising along the innermost dimension only.
 Thus, only scalar temporaries would be necessary.
 This approach presents three main issues, however: (i) only a small percentage of all redundancies are captured; (ii) the implementation is non-trivial, due to the need for circular buffers in the generated code; (iii) SIMD vectorization is affected, since inner loop iterations are practically serialised.
-Some previous articles followed this path~\cite{CIRE-1,CIRE-2}.
+Some previous articles followed this path~\cite{SIE-1,SIE-2}.

 \item A generalization of the previous approach: using both scalar and array temporaries, without searching for redundancies across the outermost loop(s).
 This mitigates issue (i), although the memory pressure is still severely affected.
 Issue (iii) is also unsolved.
-This strategy was discussed in~\cite{CIRE-3}.
+This strategy was discussed in~\cite{SIE-3}.

 \item Using loop blocking.
 Redundancies are sought and captured along all available dimensions, although they are now assigned to array temporaries whose size is a function of the block shape.
 A first loop nest produces the array temporaries, while a subsequent loop nest consumes them, to compute the actual output values.
 The block shape should be chosen so that writes and reads to the temporary arrays do not cause high latency accesses to the DRAM.
-An illustrative example is shown in Listing~\ref{lst:cire}. \end{enumerate}
+An illustrative example is shown in Listing~\ref{lst:sie}. \end{enumerate}

-The CIRE algorithm uses the third approach, based on cross-loop-nest blocking.
+The SIE algorithm uses the third approach, based on cross-loop-nest blocking.
 This pass is carried out by the DLE, which can introduce blocking over sequences of loops (see Section~\ref{sec:DLE}).